rjzupkoii/chemsim/README.md

 - Eclipse IDE Neon Release (4.6.0 or 4.6.1)
 - Java SE SDK 8 (JavaSE-1.8)

-The MASON JAR file is included due to some remaining dependencies, additional project libraries not included are managed using the MAVEN POM file.
+The SizeOf JAR file is included and is repsonsible for benchmarking the size of objects when the model starts.
+This is used to control how many agents are created.
+All other dependences are managed through the MAVEN POM file.

-Additionally, the following Eclipse plug-ins are recommended for developers:
+The following Eclipse plug-ins are recommended for developers wishing to see all documentation:

 - ObjectAid UML Explorer for Eclipse (1.1.11)